If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-Working out at home has become the norm in 2020 for obvious reasons.
+Working out at home has become the norm for obvious reasons.
 Amidst the COVID-19 health crisis, gyms and fitness studios were one of the first things to close in order to keep the case count low and the infection rate at a minimum.
 I mean think about it — can you believe in today’s terms that we used to share equipment with countless others and sweat profusely in a room with strangers and not be concerned in the slightest?
 Oh how times have changed, and personally I won’t be stepping foot in a gym for quite some time.
 If you’re thinking about creating your own exercise area in your home, these are the home gym essentials you need.

 Creating a home gym is something that used to be reserved for the ultra-wealthy who had the space and cash to deck out a room in their house as their own boutique fitness studio.
 Whether you’ve got this space and budget or not, creating a home exercise space has become more necessary in order to stay fit and healthy amidst the pandemic.
 Contrary to what you may be thinking, you don’t need a bunch of fancy gym equipment or a designated home gym room to stay in shape — you only need some floor space and a corner to stash all of your exercise goodies.